Updated March 12, 2021

 You can help all these businesses and organizations by referring clients, prospects, and other inquisitors to them, and they can do the same for you.
 This free guide will give you tips for how to create strategic partnerships that will help you, them, and your clients.

 Action item: Pick three businesses or organizations each day for the next week and introduce yourself to the owners or managers.
 You can do yourself one better by purchasing something or volunteering some time.
-Give these people several business cards.
+Give these people several business cards or leave a personally branded copy of American Lifestyle magazine with them.
 Let them know you’ll recommend them and request they do the same.

 6. Volunteer, speak at, or attend community events.

 It makes sense that successful real estate agents are busy people.
 They’re always looking for ways to meet and connect with others.
 It’s the way they build their network and database of contacts.